ShepherdOnline/ShepherdOnline/_drafts/2016-11-06-announcing-new-improvements-for-the-shepherd-journal.md

 Basically, if you have something you want to share, I'll help you share it.

-You can share your story by
+You can share your story by clicking on the "Contact Us" button on the Shepherd Journal Facebook page or by going to http://www.shepherdhistory.org/shepherdjournal/submit-your-story/.